-Environmental Racism:
+Present Day / Environmental Racism:

-On the above illustration, note the heavy saturation within South Tacoma compared to North or Central Tacoma or other neighborhoods.
+On the above and below illustrations, note the heavy saturation within South Tacoma compared to North or Central Tacoma or other neighborhoods.
 Such an issue is referred to as "Environmental Racism", defined as disproportionate health, environmental and economic impacts on "fenceline" communities and especially those of color and/or low-income.